 As of September 2020, there are 146 students identified as homeless youth and 58 identified as foster youth.
+Currently there are 0 students at WMCHS identified as homeless or foster youth.
+Throughout the year this may change as students enroll.
 WUSD families are sent the McKinney Vento form each year through registration packets, parent handbook, or district website to identify whether families are in transition, homeless, or youth who are unaccompanied to assist in providing additional services throughout the school year.
 The WUSD outreach team continue to make contact with families to determine the specific needs of these students as each case is unique.
 WUSD has also seen an increase in the number of students who qualify for free and reduced lunch.
 In September 2020 the percentage is 70.31 compared to 68% during the 2019-20220 school year.
-This is believed to be in part due to the increase in direct certification of families.
+For WMCHS the 2020 percentage is 72.46% compared to 50.4% during the 2019-2020 school year.

 The decision for full Virtual Learning is not final for the entire school year.
 WUSD will work diligently with state and local agencies to ensure guidelines are followed focused on health and safety for return to campus and addressing the learning gaps of our students because of the virtual setting and lack of physical connection to the school staff.
 WUSD's plan for return has been a phase-in model to ensure small steps of success in this unprecedented time.
+WMCHS will follow the WUSD phase-in model.

-- Phase I: 100% Virtual Learning Model
+- -Phase I: 100% Virtual Learning Model

-- Phase II: Learning Centers and Child Care Providers for Families
+- -Phase II: Learning Centers and Child Care Providers for Families

-- Phase III: In-Person Assessments for IEPs
+- -Phase III: In-Person Assessments for IEPs

-- Phase IV: Small Cohort of In-Person Instruction as described in the Governor's and Public Health's Guidelines
+- -Phase IV: Small Cohort of In-Person Instruction as described in the Governor's and Public Health's Guidelines

-- Phase V: Hybrid/Blended Learning Model
+- -Phase V: Hybrid/Blended Learning Model

-- Phase VI: Traditional School
+- -Phase VI: Traditional School

 Though the ideal goal for everyone is to have students return full-time to the classroom, a safe return to school is not as simple as one size does not fit all options.
 Additionally, county and regional COVID-19 infection rates make a major impact in our ability to reopen schools.
-As of August 4, 2020, Yolo County continues to be on the state's watch list, which is currently in the purple phase, due to the number of positive cases of COVID-19.
+As of August 4, 2020, Yolo County continues to be on the state's watch list due to the number of positive cases of COVID-19.